Your master data management roadmap should be embedded in an overall master data management strategy methodology.

 Using this consistent, repeatable methodology ensures a high quality result.
 This method is based loosely on IDEAL℠: A User’s Guide for Software Process Improvement, by Robert McFeeley of the Software Engineering Institute.

-We will review the steps of the MDM roadmap one by one.
+We will review the steps of the master data management roadmap one by one below.

 This is sometimes done as a separate readiness assessment phase.
-If that is not the case, perform the current state assessment as the first step in the strategic MDM roadmap process.
+If that is not the case, perform the current state assessment as the first step in the strategic master data management roadmap process.

 Review the company’s organization, people and culture within the context of master data management and data governance.
 Then review the business processes, technology and information.
 It is suggested to use a maturity model to show the company where it is on a 1-5 scale.